Galieve/transactional-jpf/README.md

 - The directory [`src/main`](src/main/README.md) contains the main source code, including JPF and TrJPF.
 - The directory [`src/examples`](src/examples/README.md) contains both the API database along with the source code that describe the benchmarks in section 7.2 (Courseware, ShoppingCart, TPC-C, Twitter and Wikipedia).
 - The directory [`src/benchmarks`](src/benchmarks/README.md) contains the parameters that define clients tested in section 7.3 and the initial state of the database in each execution.
 Clients are instantiation of code from examples directory according to adequate parameters.
-- The directory [`bin/benchmarks`](bin/benchmarks/README.md) containing the default output files of our tool.
+- The directory [`bin/benchmarks`](bin/benchmarks/README.md) will contain the output files after each execution.
 - Configuration file [`jpf.properties`](jpf.properties), including the isolation levels, search mode, output configuration, client APIs to take into account, etc...
 Configuration parameters can be modified